Vancouver Weekend Guide | The Best 48 Hour Or 2 Day Itinerary

 Asian food is Vancouver’s forte.
 If you like Asian food, you’re in luck.
 You have your choice of Japanese, Chinese, Vietnamese and even Cambodian.

-If I were to choose, I would go for Japanese.
-I love sushi and in SoCal and everywhere else in the world it’s really expensive for quality fish.
-Since Vancouver is close to the ocean, fish is plentiful and well priced.
-There’s a lot of average sushi in the city but a few of my favorite places would be Ajisai in Kerrisdale (easier to get to with a car) or Itoga on Robson which I have written about before.
+If I were to choose, I would go for Japanese food.
+I love sushi and in SoCal and everywhere else in the world, it’s really expensive for quality fish.
+Since Vancouver is close to the ocean, fish is quite well priced for the quality you get.
+There’s a lot of average sushi in the city but a few of my favourite place would be Ajisai in Kerrisdale (easier to get to with a car).

-If you’re not in the mood for sushi or Asia, perhaps try one of the many food trucks around the city.
+If you’re not in the mood for sushi, perhaps try one of the many food trucks around the city.
 Japadog was created in Vancouver and is famous for their hot dogs with Japanese toppings.
+You may recognize it from the late Anthony Bourdain’s show, No Reservations.

 By now I’m craving a bit of culture.
-I recommend visiting a gallery or museum for a few hours.
 Vancouver Art Gallery is not huge but it usually has a really great visiting exhibit.
 Tuesdays in the evenings are by donation but I’m a museum nerd so I’ll pay for admission.

 Other galleries or museums: